MURDERGUTS/MURDERGUTS/README.md

 ╰➤ or even emotional, overly sensitive, and self-deprecating.
 I am an HSP(hypersensitive person).
 Please, please take note of that.
 It's already on my strawpage, but I should mention it here, too, just in case.

-╰➤ Does this mean I block freely?
+╰➤ Does this mean I block often/freely?

 Yes.
 It completely does mean that.
 Either I do chat/requests/fully hidden.
 _____________________________________________